hezhihua81/tendermint/docs/architecture/adr-082-socket-protocol.md

   error condition is terminal not only to the request, but to the entire ABCI client](https://github.com/tendermint/tendermint/blob/master/abci/client/socket_client.go#L149).

-  The intent of terminating for any error historically seems to have been that all ABCI errors are unrecoverable and henceprotocol fatal.
+  The historical intent of terminating for any error seems to have been that all ABCI errors are unrecoverable and hence protocol fatal.
 In practice, however, this greatly complicates debugging a faulty node, since the only way to respond to errors it to panic the node which loses valuable context that could have been logged.